Trading Partner Portal: South Korea

-Korea is California’s seventh largest export destination.
-California is the top exporting state to Korea, making up nearly 20 percent of U.S. exports.
-In 2016, California exported over $8.2 billion to Korea.
+Korea is California’s fifth largest export destination.
+California is one of the top exporting states to Korea, making up nearly 16% of U.S. exports.
+In 2022, California exported more than $11.58 billion to Korea.
 Top products from California to Korea included non-electrical machinery, computers and electronics, transportation equipment, and processed foods.
 Imports to California from South Korea totaled $31 billion, an increase from the previous year which totaled $26 billion.
 Top imports were made up of computer and electronic products making up over $13.2 billion of the total, followed by transportation equipment and electrical equipment.